Skip to main content

 Graph Assets and Addresses

-Graph assets need a self-description in terms of the constraint language SHACL
+Graph assets need a asset content description in terms of the constraint language SHACL

 Property KeyMandatoryDescriptionRDF RepresentationExample Property Value